-A total estimated load scenario was generated for analysis by adding the potential loads from the 22 subwatersheds (Figure 5-6 Total output (all sources) bacteria loads).
-The subwatershed color scheme shows the relative potential bacteria load in the different subwatersheds.
-The subwatersheds with the highest potential load are yellow (larger number in the legend).
-Dark blue represents the subwatersheds with the lowest potential load (smaller number in the legend).
+A total estimated load scenario was created for analysis by summing SELECT generated potential bacteria loads from 22 subwatersheds (Figure 5-6 Total output (all sources) bacteria loads).
+The subwatershed color scheme shows relative potential bacteria loads in different subwatersheds.
+Subwatersheds with the highest potential load are yellow (larger number in the legend).
+Dark blue represents subwatersheds with the lowest potential load (smaller number in the legend).
 The color scheme will remain the same for all SELECT output figures.
-Although the color scale remains the same, the high and low legend scale of the loading rates changes depending on the source.
+Although the color scale remains the same, the high and low legend scale of loading rates changes per source.
 All units of bacteria are reported as colony forming units (cfu) per day (cfu/day).
-The analysis of total estimated loads provides insight on the prioritization of management measures to have the greatest reduction of pollutants possible.
+Analysis of total estimated loads provides insight on the prioritization of management measures that have the greatest reduction of pollutants.